 Researchers conducting the experiment suspect that approximately 17 percent to 28 percent of truck drivers suffer from obstructive sleep apnea.
 Many of these drivers have not received a sleep apnea diagnosis or are untreated for their condition.

 After completing their experiment, the researchers found that truck drivers with untreated sleep apnea were five times more likely to cause a preventable accident than those who received treatment.
-The researches concluded their findings by mentioned that the federal government does not require truck drivers with sleep apnea to receive treatment for it.
+The researchers concluded their findings by mentioning that the federal government does not require truck drivers with sleep apnea to receive treatment for it.
 So, even if employers introduce an obstructive sleep apnea program, drivers would not be required to participate in it and could easily drive for a company that does not have a program.